PDF Version

 Energy management system - A system of computer-aided tools used by operators of electric utility grids to monitor, control, and optimize the performance of the generation or transmission system.

 Final rule - A final rule sets out new or revised requirements, or removes existing requirements, for regulated entities that must comply with the requirements.
-A final rule also states when the requirements will become effective, with actual implementation to follow FERC's approval of the regulated entity's compliance filing.
+A final rule also states when the requirements will become effective.
+Actual implementation follows after FERC's approval of the regulated entity's compliance filing.

-Generation - The act of producing electrical energy from other forms of energy (e.g., mechanical, chemical, or nuclear); also, the amount of electric energy produced, usually expressed in kilowatthours (KWh) or megawatthours (MWh).
+Generation - The process of producing electrical energy from various fuel sources (e.g., fossil fuel, nuclear, solar, wind etc.); also, the amount of electric energy produced is usually expressed in kilowatt-hours (KWh) or megawatt-hours (MWh).

 Kilovolt (kV) - A unit of electromotive force, equal to 1,000 volts.